kbressem/medAlpaca/README.md

 # medAlpaca: a set of large language models, finetuned for medical question answering

 ## Project Overview
-medAlpaca builds upon [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca) and [ChatDoctor](https://github.com/Kent0n-Li/ChatDoctor) to provide a set of large language models that have been fine-tuned for medical question answering and dialogue.
-The goal of this project is to provide a set of open tools for the creation of medical chatbot applications.
+MedAlpaca expands upon both [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca) and [ChatDoctor](https://github.com/Kent0n-Li/ChatDoctor) to offer an advanced suite of large language models specifically fine-tuned for medical question-answering and dialogue applications.
+Our primary objective is to deliver an array of open-source language models, paving the way for seamless development of medical chatbot solutions.

-The models have been trained on a diverse range of medical texts, including medical flash cards, medical wikis and medical dialogue datasets.
+These models have been trained using a variety of medical texts, encompassing resources such as medical flashcards, wikis, and dialogue datasets.
+For more details on the data utilized, please consult the data section.
-Refer to the data section for more information.

 | Model Name                | Description              |
 |---------------------------|--------------------------|